 - Thinking Fast and Slow, by Daniel Kahneman

 Among influential behavioral economics books, this one is a behemoth.
-A runaway best-seller, here Nobel Prize winner Kahneman (@kahneman_daniel) presents the two systems of the mind: System 1, which is fast, emotional, and intuitive; and System 2, which is slow, logical, and more deliberate.
+In this runaway best-seller, Nobel Prize winner Kahneman (@kahneman_daniel) presents the two systems of the mind: System 1, which is fast, emotional, and intuitive; and System 2, which is slow, logical, and more deliberate.

 When you know how these two systems shape your thinking and decision-making, you’re a lot more equipped to make better decisions, both at work and in life.
-Kahneman exposes both the flaws and brilliance of both systems, and explains how to tap into the tremendous advantages of “slow thinking.”
+Kahneman exposes both the flaws and brilliance of each system, and explains how to tap into the tremendous advantages of “slow thinking.”